bohnjonas/bohnjonas.github.io/content/authors/admin/_index.md

     date_end: 2022-09-30
     icon: eth_logo_kurz_pos.png
     summary: |
-      Bachelor's program focusing on the fundamentals of mechanical engineering, including thermodynamics, fluid dynamics, and control systems with a strong emphasis on mathematical and physical foundations.
+      Bachelor’s program in Mechanical Engineering with a strong emphasis on mathematical and physical foundations, covering key areas such as thermodynamics, fluid dynamics, and control systems.

       Courses included:
       - [Bachelor Thesis](/projects/bachelorthesis/)